 Admins can pin a cluster from the cluster list or the cluster detail page by clicking the pin icon.

-You can also invoke the Clusters API API endpoint to programmatically pin a cluster.
+You can also invoke the Clusters API endpoint to pin a cluster programmatically.

 You can edit a cluster configuration from the cluster details UI.
-You can also invoke the Clusters API endpoint to programmatically edit the cluster.
+You can also invoke the Clusters API endpoint to edit the cluster programmatically.

 - Notebooks and jobs that were attached to the cluster remain attached after editing.